ucbepic/docetl/README.md

     Patient 2:
     {{ input2 | tojson }}

     Are these records likely referring to the same patient?
 Consider name similarity, date of birth, and other identifying information.
-Respond with "yes" if they are likely the same patient, or "no" if they are likely different patients.
+Respond with "True" if they are likely the same patient, or "False" if they are likely different patients.
   resolution_prompt: |
     Merge the following patient records into a single, consolidated record: